NCBI-Hackathons/NCBIComputationalCookbook/README.md

 ## Designing Educational Experiences with Jupyter Notebooks:

 ### Abstract:
 Poor documentation leads to poor understanding of a software.
-It is difficult to interpret other researchers' code without unequivocal documentation. *Jupyter Notebook* combines code and rich-text elements which allows the user to *effectively learn, modify and run the notebook*.
+It is difficult to interpret other researchers' code without unequivocal documentation. *Jupyter Notebook* combines code and rich-text elements which allows the user to *effectively learn, modify, and run the notebook*.
 Hence, we offer an example of notebooks for NCBI computational resources such as *Basic Local Alignment Search Tool (BLAST)*.
-BLAST is a tool used to align sequences and find regions of similarity between them.
-This notebook teaches how to *run a BLAST search from within BioPython* and how to *compare and identify* unknown user provided biological sequences.
+BLAST is a tool used to align biological sequences and find regions of similarity between them.
+This notebook teaches how to *run a BLAST search from within BioPython* and how to *compare and identify* unknown user provided sequences.
 This notebook serves as a template for people to learn and also modify the notebook as needed.

 ### Dependencies:
 * Python 3 (packages such as BioPython, Macplotlib, Pandas)